 Locating bait stations

 If starting a control program for the first time, start baiting before destroying likely nesting areas as part of a clean up.
-A clean up before baiting and/or trapping will only result in most of the rodents moving elsewhere and not being caught by the programmes.
+Destroying nesting areas before baiting and/or trapping will only result in most of the rodents moving elsewhere and not being caught by the programmes.

 Baits are laid out at bait stations located on rodent pathways.
 The bait stations should be well planned and their use continued even after the birds have been removed.
-This could well be the best time because the feed should have been removed as well and the rodents will be looking for food – therefore the baits will be more attractive to them.
+After the birds have been removed could well be the best time because the feed should have been removed as well and the rodents will be looking for food – therefore the baits will be more attractive to them.

-The bait stations should be checked at least once per week and preferably twice per week if the evidence shows the rodents are using them.
+The bait stations should be checked at least once per week and preferably twice per week if evidence shows the rodents are using them.
 Look for signs where rodents have been.
 It is likely that some stations will be used and some not used.
 Finding bait stations used in some locations only means that the rodents are concentrated in that area.
-It follows that it would be a good idea to add more stations in that vicinity till the rodents stop using them.
+It follows that it would be a good idea to add more stations in that vicinity.

 If the baiting program doesn’t appear to be working and the population hasn’t changed it may be worthwhile to use a 10 days on, 10 days off baiting program.
 Rodents are very intelligent and may stop eating bait.